nf-core/website/markdown/events/2023/bytesizy_survey_2023.md

 ## Bytesize: nf-core community survey 2023

-This week, Christopher Hakkaart ([@christopher-hakkaart](https://github.com/christopher-hakkaart)) will discuss the results of the nf-core community survey.
+This week, Christopher Hakkaart ([@christopher-hakkaart](https://github.com/christopher-hakkaart)) will discuss the results of the nextflow/nf-core community survey.